THOMASELOVE/500-classes-2024/class01/README.md

 - Instructor: Thomas E. Love, Ph.D., Professor of Medicine and of Population and Quantitative Health Sciences, CWRU.
 - Office Hours: By appointment, after class, or via email.
 Email address for the class is **500-help at case dot edu**.
 - Teaching Assistant: Leila Hojat.
 Her office hours start next Monday, and are held via Zoom on Mondays and Wednesdays 5 - 6 PM.
+Details on Zoom office hours are provided in our **Shared Google Drive**.

 Need help?
 Contact us with your questions.
 We want to hear from you!

 ## Shared Google Drive

-You should have access to the 500 Spring 2024 Dr. Love and Students shared drive.
+You should have access to the **500 Spring 2024 Dr. Love and Students** shared drive.
 Find it by logging into Google via CWRU and then visiting the Shared Drives section under Google Drive.
 Let us know at **500-help at case dot edu** if you have any problems.

+## References from Today's Class

+Articles posted on our [Sources page](https://github.com/THOMASELOVE/500-sources)

+- Concato John et al. 2000 [Randomized, Controlled Trials, Observational Studies and the Hierarchy of Research Designs](https://github.com/THOMASELOVE/500-classes-2023/blob/main/sources/articles/Concato%20Shah%20and%20Horwitz%202000%20OS%20vs%20RCTs%20and%20Hierarchy%20of%20Research%20Design.pdf) *New England Journal of Medicine*
+- Gum Patricia A Thamailarasan Maran Watanabe Junko et al. 2001 [Aspirin Use and All-Cause Mortality among Patients being Evaluated for Known or Suspected Coronary Artery Disease](https://github.com/THOMASELOVE/500-classes-2023/blob/main/sources/articles/Gum%202001%20JAMA%20Aspirin%20Use%20Propensity%20Analysis.pdf) *JAMA* 2001 286(10): 1187-1194.
+- Smith Gordon C S and Pell Jill P 2003 [Parachute use to prevent death and major trauma related to gravitational challenge: Systematic review of randomized controlled trials](https://github.com/THOMASELOVE/500-classes-2023/blob/main/sources/articles/Smith%20and%20Pell%202003%20BMJ%20Parachutes.pdf) *The BMJ*
+- STROBE Guidelines are available at <https://www.strobe-statement.org/>.

+You might be interested as well in [The Book of Why](http://bayes.cs.ucla.edu/WHY/) by Judea Pearl and Dana Mackenzie in 2018.

+Other articles I refer to in the slides, if you're interested in tracking down further details...

+- Multiple risk factor intervention trial.
+Risk factor changes and mortality results.
+Multiple Risk Factor Intervention Trial Research Group. *JAMA* 1982 Sep 24;248(12):1465-77.
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/7050440/)
+- [USPSTF Grade Definitions](https://www.uspreventiveservicestaskforce.org/Page/Name/grade-definitions) including links to definitions prior to July 2012.
+- Veterans Administration Coronary Artery Bypass Surgery Cooperative Study Group.
+Eleven-year survival in the Veterans Administration randomized trial of coronary bypass surgery for stable angina. *N Engl J Med* 1984 Nov 22;311(21):1333-9. doi: 10.1056/NEJM198411223112102.
+[PubMed](https://pubmed.ncbi.nlm.nih.gov/6333636/)

 ## Learning about Quarto (and making the switch from R Markdown)